datacite/blog/source/posts/digging-into-data-using-r.html.md

 doi: 10.5438/1HV8-2GC2
 published: true
 ---
 In the first post of this new blog a few weeks ago I talked about [Data-Driven Development](/data-driven-development/), and that service monitoring is an important aspect of this.
-The main service DataCite is providing is registration of digital object identifiers (DOIs) for scholarly content, in particular research data.
+The main service DataCite is providing is registration of digital object identifiers (DOIs) for scholarly content, in particular research data.READMORE

 Monitoring this service should include the following: